NurOS-Linux/aetherapps/math/README.md

 ## Overview

-NurOS Calculator is a sleek, modern calculator application designed with the Delta Design Concept Night theme.
+NurOS Calculator is a sleek, NurOS calculator application designed with the Delta Design Concept Night theme.
 It provides a beautiful dark interface while maintaining high functionality and ease of use.

 ### Features

-- Clean, modern interface with Delta Design Concept Night theme
+- Clean, NurOS interface with Delta Design Concept Night theme
 - Basic arithmetic operations
 - Memory functions
 - Keyboard support